NyteshadeXT/PF2e-Core-Vault/01) Rules/Battlezoo Bestiary/Monster Parts Subsystem/Refining.md

 ## Refining Details

 The five main categories of items you can refine are weapons, armor, shields, Perception items, and skill items.
 You can refine an item with monster parts, causing the item to increase in value.
 Refined items level up when the total value of monster parts used to refine them reaches set thresholds, and as you keep refining and leveling up your items, they grant additional benefits.
-Use [[.9qpf9UNsviX8X5Ht|Table 3A: Refinement Costs by Item Level (Weapons and Armor)]]} and [[.4XrJEFgodoqr5IvG|Table 3B: Refinement Cost by Item Level (Shields, Perception Items, and Skill Items)]] to determine the total value of monster parts needed to level up your items.
+Use [[Table 3A_ Refinement Costs by Item Level (Weapons and Armor)|Table 3A: Refinement Costs by Item Level (Weapons and Armor)]]} and [[Table 3B_ Refinement Cost by Item Level (Shields, Perception Items, and Skill Items)|Table 3B: Refinement Cost by Item Level (Shields, Perception Items, and Skill Items)]] to determine the total value of monster parts needed to level up your items.
 Tables 4A through 4E list the benefits each type of item grants based upon its level.
 In addition to these specific benefits, increasing an item's level also increases your options when imbuing the item.
 You can't refine an item to a level above your character's level, but you can refine additional monster parts to an item to increase its value towards the next level.
 If you refine enough parts into an item in which your character level is the only limitation preventing it from leveling up, the item levels up as soon as your character does.

 ## Salvaging and transferring